multidots/multicollab/README.md

 - Fork the repository to your account (you will get this option at top right of this page);
 - Create a branch into your fork repository as development if it exists else from the master.
 - Take a clone of the forked repository to your local system.
-- Write your clean code and test with PHPCS with `WordpressVIPMinimum` coding standard.
+- Write your clean code and test with PHPCS with `WordPressVIPMinimum` coding standard.
 - Commit Your code from your local system.
 - Finally, click `Pull Request` from your fork repository.
-- This [github article](https://help.github.com/en/articles/creating-a-pull-request-from-a-fork) will helpful for how to submit pull request from the fork.
+- This [Github Article](https://help.github.com/en/articles/creating-a-pull-request-from-a-fork) will helpful for how to submit pull request from the fork.

 ## Support
 This repository is not for support.
 Please use it for contributions only.
-To get help/support, please email us at [multicollab@multidots.com](mailto:multicollab@multidots.com) or [Contact us](https://www.multicollab.com/)
+To get help/support, please email us at [contact@multidots.com](mailto:contact@multidots.com) or [Contact us](https://www.multicollab.com/contact/)

 ## License